THE DEBTOR; DUTIES AND BENEFITS

 (3) Value.
 The current tax-assessed value of the property and the movant’s estimated current market value.

 (4) Loan History.
-A complete loan history, indicating all advances made to or charges of any kind made against the debtor beginning on the date of the default applicable to this motion, up to the date the motion is verified.
+If the motion alleges a default in making payments to the movant, a complete loan history, indicating all advances made to or charges of any kind made against the debtor beginning on the date of the default applicable to this motion, up to the date the motion is verified.
 The loan history shall be provided on Local Form 4001-1.

 (5) Equity.
 If the amount of equity is at issue, the name of all other lien holders, the amounts due, as scheduled or as provided in any proofs of claim, and their priority with respect to the movant.

 (6) Payments to Chapter 13 Trustee.
-If the motion is based on a default in making plan payments to the chapter 13 trustee, the month, amount, and current status of such payments.
+If the motion alleges a default in making plan payments to the chapter 13 trustee, the month, amount, and current status of such payments.

 RULE 4001-2.
 CASH COLLATERAL